Films from the first year

 To encourage the production of media in both the independent and professional market that portray the human race in a positive light, and to applaud original works that redefine media through innovation, creativity and sensitivity that both enlightens and educates audiences from around the world.

-Red Rock Film Festival of Zion Canyon offers a serene environment for incredible film.
+Red Rock Film Festival offers a serene environment for incredible film.

-The festival accepts entries of all genresfrom shorts to full-length features, and is held in Southern Utah beneath the majestic red mountains of Zion Canyon.
+The festival accepts entries of all genres from shorts to full-length features, and is held in Southern Utah in Cedr City (a.k.a.
+'Festival City') by the majestic red mountains of Zion Canyon and Cedar Breaks.

 The demographic is well educated and consists mostly of empty-nesters, young college students and seniors.
 The festival also aims to find new films for seniors as well as quality films for youth, sports films and films with American Indian themes.